inexxt/GTAP2019/Description.md

 ## Third stage - alternative approach
 In the case above, we prove that any way of reducing a word, using provided rules, is equivalent.
 A somewhat easier way to define reduction is to focus on some standard reduction method, and prove properties only for that.
-This is what Alain Lascoux in (THE SYMMETRIC GROUP, 2002, unpublished) does, in `Lemma 1`, and what is (partially) replicated in the coq proof of the equivalence between Coxeter presentation of `S_n` and bijections between sets.
+This is what Alain Lascoux in *(THE SYMMETRIC GROUP, 2002, unpublished)* does, in `Lemma 1`, and what is (partially) replicated in the Coq proof of the equivalence between Coxeter presentation of `S_n` and bijections between sets (see https://github.com/hivert/Coq-Combi/blob/master/theories/SymGroup/presentSn.v).

-Lascoux method works by induction over the generators.
-(TODO should I describe it there?)
+Lascoux method works by induction over the generators. **(TODO should I describe it there?)**

 We started by implementing this method first, but then run into technical problems described at the end of the previous section.
 Although Lascoux method does not require the use of full Coxeter relations, and works with reduction rules described above, we thought it is better to prove the more general case, since we had the machinery set up anyway.